 Beryllium Copper is our specialty.
+If you are looking for beryllium copper wire we can provide for your custom needs.
 We have pioneered the use of this metal since its commercial inception and have led in its development and uses.

 Select the highlighted material type to go to its properties page.